All right, news roundup information overload hour.

 I don't even want to say this because I don't really like to fail.

-I uh I try to do everything to the best of my ability to prevent failure.
+I try to do everything to the best of my ability to prevent failure.

 And I find that failure just drives you to work harder.

-It it well, it does if you're that kind of a person that wants to go win.
+Well, it does if you're that kind of a person that wants to go win.

-And you know, listen, Sean, God created all of us.
+And, you know, listen, Sean, God created all of us.

 He created every human being that's alive on this planet right this very second.